 Far from detracting attention from climate change, Covid-19 has been an important catalyst for climate fintech.
 This is because it has created renewed interest in non-financial threats to financial stability, exposed fragilities in supply chains and unleashed public sector investment to ‘rebuild green’.

-In the Future of Money team here at Octopus, we seek pioneering entrepreneurs who are building category-defining businesses that push us towards a future of safe and efficient transactions.
+In the Fintech team here at Octopus, we seek pioneering entrepreneurs who are building category-defining businesses that push us towards a future of safe and efficient transactions.
 As the realities of climate change become increasingly evident, what can be considered ‘safe’ and ‘efficient’ takes on a new light.
 Technology plays an inevitable role in facilitating greener transactions and our transition to a lower carbon economy.
 Over the next few weeks, I will be exploring innovations in climate fintech such as how technology is being used to better price insurance risk, create green financial products and fill important data gaps.